nanorepublica/site/_portfolio-items/ride-clean.md

 ![](/uploads/2019/08/09/ridecleancc.png)

-Providing technical advice and support when required to the founder, this has included website design and structure, initial design prototypes for an advanced booking app and supporting the founder on data processes and insights.
+Providing technical advice and support when required to the founder, this has included advice on website design and structure, initial design prototypes for an advanced booking app and supporting the founder on data processes and insights.

+Technologies used: Squarespace, Figma